Creating a Scheduled Search

 This field allows you to specify the schedule on which your scheduled search should be run.
 The schedule is defined using a UNIX cron expression, as known from the crontab file found in many UNIX-like systems.
 There are many online tools to help you generate UNIX cron expressions that you can use if you need help writing up an expression for your use case.

-For more information about Cron Schedule Templates, see Cron Schedule Templates
+For more information, see Cron Schedule Templates

 UTC Offset